zdravkov/kendo-docs/api/wrappers/jsp/map/controls.md

 ### kendo:map-controls-navigator

-Enables or disables the built-in navigator control (directional pad).
+Configures or disables the built-in navigator control (directional pad).

 More documentation is available at [kendo:map-controls-navigator](/kendo-ui/api/wrappers/jsp/map/controls-navigator).